THE WORK OF MATRIXVISA IN RECRUITMENT

 14. Certain occupations are very difficult to enter from outside of Canada.
 Examples that can be quoted are as follows: :

-- Most foreign trained Veterinary doctors must complete 4 examinations that will track 12-18 months with the National Board of Veteran Medicine.
+South African trained Veterinary doctors must eventually complete 4 examinations that will track 12-18 months with the National Board of Veteran Medicine.
 See http://www.nbvme.org

-- Vest BCSE- continuously throughout the year - anywhere in South Africa with Prometric.
+Basic ClinicalSkills Examination (BCSE)- continuously throughout the year - anywhere in South Africa with Prometric. .See https://www.avma.org/ProfessionalDevelopment/Education/Foreign/Pages/ECFVG-BCSE-practice-test.aspx

-- Pre Surgical assessment (PSA) is new (couple of time a year) completed in Prince Edward Island and Saskatoon.
+Pre Surgical assessment (PSA) is new (couple of times a year) completed in Prince Edward Island and Saskatoon.

-- There is no provision for a foreign licenced Aircraft Maintenance Engineer to directly challenge Transport Canada Technical or Regulatory Exams.
+There is no provision for a foreign licenced Aircraft Maintenance Engineer to directly challenge Transport Canada Technical or Regulatory Exams.
 Prior to being approved to write any exam, the applicant needs to provide evidence of acceptable Basic Training.
 One possible exception to this is if the applicant possesses a valid foreign AME licence conforming to ICAO Annex 1 for airframe and engine privileges that was issued prior to January 1, 1990.
 The authority for the exception for privileges issued prior to Jan 1990 is the Canadain Aviation Regulations: 566.07 Alternative Training Provisions (1) Foreign Licences (a) Applicants who held, prior to 1 January 1990, a valid Inspection Authorization issued by the US Federal Aviation Administration, or a valid AME licence conforming to Annex 1 of the ICAO Convention, that included airframe and engine privileges, are exempt from the basic training requirement specified in Appendix A. (amended 2008/12/30).
 If the issuance of privileges before Jan 1990 can be documented to be the case, the applicant could then apply to write the applicable technical exams.
 After successful completion of the technical exams he would then be able to write the Canadian Aviation Regulations regulatory exam.
-The approved Basic trading organizations can be seen here https://www.tc.gc.ca/eng/civilaviation/standards/maintenance-aarpb-ame-menu-530.htm#_Aircraft_Maintenance_Engineer
+The approved Basic trading organizations can be seen here https://www.tc.gc.ca/eng/civilaviation/standards/maintenance-aarpb-ame-menu-530.htm#_Aircraft_Maintenance_Engineer.
+Allowance has been made for foreign trained AMEs to work under supervision but they might not approved repairs and maintenance (no "signing off").

 15. There is a misunderstanding that all vacant jobs are advertised.
 Many vacancies are not advertised and are only available through networking.
 Once again Matrixvisa assists its clients in how to network in the Canadian market place.